LucyBot-Inc/documentation-starter/README.md

 in your fork, visit the Settings page, and choose "master branch" as the source in the GitHub Pages section.
 You can also set a custom domain there.

-You can also serve this directory with Apache, NodeJS, PHP, etc.
+You can also serve this directory with Apache, NodeJS Express, etc.

 ## Customization
 ### Title and Description